 SQL Server developers and administrators need to be in the know about available features once they install SQL Server 2005.
 This latest SQL Server version embraces an improved security model allowing finer grain control over the database server, and the database objects therein.
-In this article we'll focus on two
+In this article we'll focus on two new tools: Surface Area Configuration tool and the SQL Browser Service.
+We'll also discuss the SQL Server Configuration Manager, though it is unchanged from SQL Server 2000.

 The Surface Area Configuration (SAC) tool provides feature-level control of installed components.
 It also provides the capability to turn certain services on and off.
 Capabilities of the SAC tool are broad and worth understanding.
 For instance, I noticed I could turn remote access to a server instance on and off (that is, use TCP/IP or named pipes), but I couldn't configure the IP address or pipe.
 The real purpose of the SAC tool is to provide an easy means for reducing the hacking surface area for local instances of SQL Server.
 SAC does not work across the network.